Lama Willa Blythe Baker

 Katie Benvenuti — Action/Engaged Practice Coordinator

 Katie has had a Buddhist practice since 2007 when one of her professors put a chapter from Thích Nhất Hạnh’s Being Peace in a class reader.
 She studied Politics with an emphasis on U.S. labor, economic, and social policy development and went on to become an organic farm administrator and early childhood/elementary educator, all the while on a path seeking inner healing and wholeness.
 Her practice helped her uncover a profound connection with the Earth that filled a longing she’d felt for much of her life.
 The ground beneath her feet became her home, and this mutual love with the Earth inspired her to get involved with One Earth Sangha.
 Katie (loosely) wears many hats in life and is passionate about internal and external liberation.
-She has lived her whole life in Northern California and currently resides in Oakland.
+She has lived her whole life in Northern California and currently resides in Sacramento.